 Unfortunately, you can't wait all day long for premium hands unless you're a big stack.

-Playing With a Big Stack
+How to Play With a Big Stack

 We all love playing with a large stack.
 Although it might seem easy, there are a few things you need to know before you start loosening up.